Ozymandyaz/JellySync/README.md

 ```

-For each library item on the Source, the script will look for a matching title on Destination
+For each library item on the Source, the script will look for a matching title on Destination.
 If a match is found, the full UserItems/UserData section will be updated to match the source.

-working by name when there is no ProviderId

 ```